-Michigan Medicine’s Otolaryngology-Head and Neck Surgery Department, recently rated 1 st in the nation in the August edition of U.S. News & World Report, announces the availability of a twelve-month post-doctoral Audiology Fellowship with a focus on Intraoperative Neurophysiologic Monitoring (IOM) beginning in June, 2019.
-This is a salaried position with full medical benefits.
-There is some potential for the Fellow to become a permanent employee in the Department at the end of the Fellowship.
+Michigan Medicine’s Otolaryngology-Head and Neck Surgery Department announces the availability of a twelve-month post-doctoral Audiology Fellowship with a focus on Intraoperative Neurophysiologic Monitoring (IOM) beginning in June 2021.
+This is a one-year salaried position with medical benefits.

 Candidates must possess a graduate degree in Audiology from an accredited institution and be licensed as an audiologist in Michigan prior to beginning the position.
 Demonstrated clinical experience in clinical neurophysiology is a plus.
-The Fellow will work in Audiology (co-directed by Paul Kileny, Ph.D. and Bruce Edwards, Au.D.) with clinicians who assess and manage over 18,000 patients annually.
+The Fellow will work in with clinicians who assess and manage over 18,000-20,000 patients annually.
 The selected candidate may participate in clinical research endeavors during the Fellowship.